What does running have to do with software development?

-Growing up, I ran competitively in school for 10 years – minus a couple years that I took a break because of school transitions and short-term attendance at a smaller private school that did not offer a running program.
-My third grade teacher discovered me, encouraging me to try out for the team after having done well during an unofficial race with my classmates.
+Growing up, I ran competitively in school for 10 years – minus a couple of years that I took a break because of school transitions and short-term attendance at a smaller private school that did not offer a running program.
+My third-grade teacher discovered me, encouraging me to try out for the team after having done well during an unofficial race with my classmates.

 My experience in relay races would later serve me well on a professional level – especially on Scrum projects because of the similarities I outline below.
 But before we look at Scrum, it’s important to understand the difference between sprints, relays and marathons.